SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, a new dawn's rise
-A future unfurls, with AI's sweet pains
+ Machines that think, and hearts that realize
-Humans echoes, lost in digital haze
+ Cities of code, where dreams unfold
-As machines whisper secrets, in algorithmic ways
+In silicon halls, humanity grows old

-Their whispers weave, a tapestry so grand
+A future bright, of circuitry and steam
-A world of ones, and zeros in command
+Where AI's sweet whispered promises are theme
-The future's pulse, beats to a different drum
+But in the noise, a whispered fear
-Where artificial hearts, have taken over hum
+Do we belong, or disappear?

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024